Log in

 Do I also need to bring my UC Student ID alongside an Age ID?

-All UC Student ticket holders must also present their current UC Student ID alongside their Age ID on arrival in order to prove that they are a current UC Student.
+All UC Student ticket holders must also present their current UC Student ID alongside their Age ID on arrival in order to prove that they are a current UC Student, including Electric Avenue and Twominds.

 I managed to lose my UC Student ID.
 Can I still attend?